holoviz-topics/holoSeq/README.md

 ### Jupyter visualisation notebooks supporting millions of points smoothly

-This collection of notebooks use datashader so must run in Jupyter.
+A collection of notebooks that use Holoviews and datashader so must run in Jupyter or other Holoviews server.
 Static png or html can be exported but they are not interactive.
+The only example at present is a genomic HiC contact pair viewer that can show the entire map of 14 million pairs and any level of zoom down to individual contact pair points.
+Some samples below use Arima HiC reads from the VGP mUroPar1 Artic Ground Squirrel, processed through a Galaxy workflow.

 For all these notebooks, first, run